Today a life was saved.

 Outside Bronx pulled and peed, pulled and peed, leaving the girl, who was still charmingly trying to get his excitement under control, in a sweat.
 There was no doubt he wanted to get away but not without marking the shit out of that place.
 Then he jumped into my car and never turned around.

-Driving back to L.A. though the massive San Bernardino mountains, some of which were still snow capped, and witnessing the little guy in my back seat finally settle down and relax, probably for the first time in months, I felt the power of being.
+Driving back to L.A. passing the massive San Bernardino mountains, some of which were still snow capped, and witnessing the little guy in my back seat finally settle down and relax, probably for the first time in months, I felt the power of being.

 Then Bronx made his way into the front seat next to me.
 He looked at me and I felt full.